ap-csp-whs-2024-2025/intro-assignment-sofia709/README.md

 ## About Me
 Answer the questions below
-* Something interesting about me is
+* Something interesting about me is that i have 2 cats
 * Ask Mr. Vu anything:
 * List your sports and extracurriculars you participate in